dallas-hall/ansible-projects/README.md

 # Ansible

-This repo contains Ansible related stuff.
-Stuff I used at home, work, and examples from tutorials I have done.
+This repo contains Ansible related stuff that I use at home, e.g. configuring Fedora Linux on my personal computers or laptops after an installation.